VR6 engine: W engines

-Volkswagen Group has produced several 'W engines' based on combining two VR engines on a common crankshaft.
+Volkswagen Group has produced several W engines based on combining two VR engines on a common crankshaft.
 The first W engine to reach production was the W12 engine which has been produced since 2001.
-The W12 engine is constructed from two VR6 engines mated together at an angle of 72 degrees.
-Although Volkswagen has not produced a VR4 engine, nonetheless it briefly produced a W8 engine from 2001 to 2004.
+The W12 engine can be thought of as two VR6 engines an angle of 72 degrees.
+Although Volkswagen has not produced a VR4 engine, it produced a W8 engine from 2001 to 2004, which can be thought of as two VR4 engines on a common crankshaft.

 The largest Volkswagen W engine is the W16 engine introduced on the Bugatti Veyron in 2005.
-This engine uses an angle of 90 degrees between the two VR8 engines, and has four turbochargers.
+This engine can be thought of as two VR8 engines at an angle of 90 degrees.
+It additionally has four turbochargers.

 Other manufacturers

 Motorcycle manufacturer Horex has produced VR6 engines since 2012.